electron-react-boilerplate/docs/docs/component-tests.md

 sidebar_label: Component Tests
 ---

 Component tests in ERB use [Jest](https://jestjs.io) and [Enzyme](https://github.com/airbnb/enzyme).
-While Jest is popular for React testing, it is also very capable of testing Node applications as well.
+While Jest is popular for React testing, it is also capable of testing Node applications as well.
 Enzyme provides some utilities that make it easier to test React applications.

 ## Writing Component Tests